This is a post about enabling BitLocker on non-HSTI devices with Windows 10 version 1809 and standard user permissions.

 Agent execution context when processing .intunewin files?

 The agent is bound to the same restrictions during execution like we know them for PowerShell scripts, meaning the calling process (the Intune Management Extension agent) is a 32-bit process.
 This can result in some unexpected behavior.
 For example when trying to package a simple .ps1 file within a .intunewin and trying to execute cmdlets in this scripts which are only available in a 64-bit environment.
 We then have to use a technique to restart the PowerShell script as a 64-bit process.
 This is described in my previous articles and I have built a Intune PowerShell script template to simplify the start for this, which can be found on my GitHub here https://github.com/okieselbach/Intune/blob/master/ManagementExtension-Samples/IntunePSTemplate.ps1.
 This can also affect installers packaged as .intunewin when they assume a 64-bit environment!
+For PowerShell execution Intune added a UI element to control 64-bit execution, but this is not available for Win32 apps and therefore the re-start technique must still be used here.

 If no restart technique is used keep in mind that environment variables must be handled with care from 32-bit processes.
 For example if you like to target the %windir%\System32 environment from a 32-bit process you have to use %windir%\Sysnative otherwise you will land in %windir%\SysWOW64.
 Visit the linkt to read more about the file system redirector: https://docs.microsoft.com/en-us/windows/desktop/winprog64/file-system-redirector